PDLT-University-of-York/test-split-site/docs/ultra/test.md

 !!! ai "Using AI tools effectively"

     AI-generated content is a **starting point** for your own content development rather than a finished product.
 You must always **carefully check** that output is accurate and appropriate for your intended use and adapt as needed.

+    See our [general guide to Artificial Intelligence tool](../../other-tools/ai.md) more details on using AI responsibly.

 ??? question "How to auto generate questions"